 Going forward, Scorpion is working with dijitul automotive to increase its automotive SEO to improve its web presence and profile and has launched a website as a showroom for members of the public.

-dijitul automotive’s Dave Hartshorne, an ecommerce and digital consultant, said: Working with Tom, we have been able to improve how Scorpion as a business works.
+dijitul automotive’s Olly Hartshorne, an ecommerce and digital consultant, said: Working with Tom, we have been able to improve how Scorpion as a business works.
 Tom had a set requirement and, as we made our name in the automotive sector, we were able to deliver.